Stephen Bayard: Career

-In 1725, Bayard wrote to Robert Livingston stating that 30 slaves died on a voyage to the colony due to a shortage of food and that Moses Levy was awaiting payment of Livingston's account.
+In 1725, Bayard wrote to Robert Livingston stating that 30 slaves died on a voyage to the colony due to a shortage of food and that Moses Levy was awaiting the payment of Livingston's account.

 On September 29, 1744, Bayard was appointed the 39th Mayor of New York City for three consecutive one-year terms until 1747.
 During his first year in office, he took steps to found a college in New York City, feeling that New Yorkers had neglected the interests of education.
-He initiated the raising of £2,250 for the foundation of a college, which was completed 10 years later and became King's College.
+He initiated the raising of £2,250 for the foundation of a college, which was completed 10 years later and became King's College and then Columbia University.

 In May 1745, his government prohibited skinners, leather dressers, and curriers from neighborhoods below the Collect and prohibited hatters and starch makers from pouring waste into the streets.

 Hoboken

-Bayard had country estate and farm at Castle Point, called Hoboken, in Bergen County, New Jersey.
+Bayard had country estate and farm(which he was likely buried on) at Castle Point, called Hoboken, in Bergen County, New Jersey.
 After his death, his son, William Bayard, inherited the property.
 William, who originally supported the revolutionary cause, became a Loyalist Tory after the fall of New York in 1776 when the city and surrounding areas, including the west bank of the renamed Hudson River, were occupied by the British.
 At the end of the Revolutionary War, Bayard's property was confiscated by the Revolutionary Government of New Jersey.
 In 1784, the land described as "William Bayard's farm at Hoebuck" was bought at auction by Colonel John Stevens for £18,360 (then $90,000).